locxter/jgswpzzlbt/README.md

 ## Dependencies

-I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Ubuntu/Debian as I'm running it myself.
+I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Linux Mint/Ubuntu as I'm running it myself.
 Anyway, you need to have the following packages installed for everything to work properly:

 - FreeCAD for editing and exporting the CAD files.
 Install it with `sudo apt install freecad`.
 - A2Plus for assemblying the different components in FreeCAD.
 Install it via the integrated addon manager.
-- fcgear for creating the needed gears in FreeCAD.
+- freecad.gears for creating the needed gears in FreeCAD.
 Install it via the integrated addon manager.
 - Arduino IDE as a way to compile the Arduino code.
 Install it with `sudo apt install arduino`.
 - GCC, G++, GDB and CMake for building the C++ code.
 Install them with `sudo apt install build-essential gdb cmake`.
 - OpenCV as the used computer vision library.
 Install it with `sudo apt install libopencv-dev`.